Bossanova (Pixies album)

 Bossanova is the third studio album by American alternative rock band Pixies.
 It was released on August 13, 1990, by English independent record label 4AD in the United Kingdom and by Elektra Records in the United States.
-Because of 4AD's independent status, major label Elektra handled distribution in the USA.
+Because of 4AD's independent status, major label Elektra handled distribution in the US.

 Bossanova reached number 70 on the Billboard 200.
 The album peaked at number three in the UK Albums Chart.
 Two singles were released from Bossanova; "Velouria" and "Dig for Fire".
-Both charted on the Billboard Modern Rock Tracks chart in the USA, at No. 4 and No. 11, respectively.
+Both charted on the Billboard Modern Rock Tracks chart in the US, at No. 4 and No. 11, respectively.

 Background

 After Pixies finished touring for their second album, Doolittle (1989), in January 1990, band members Black Francis, Joey Santiago, and David Lovering moved from Boston to Los Angeles.
 Bassist Kim Deal stayed in the UK to record the Breeders' first album in January with producer Steve Albini, although she ultimately decided to travel out to Los Angeles with the rest of the group.
-Lovering stated that he, Santiago, and Francis moved to Los Angeles because that's where they intended to record their next album.
+Lovering stated that he, Santiago, and Francis moved to Los Angeles because that was where they intended to record their next album.
 The three band members lived in the Oakwood apartments, along with comic Garrett Morris and members of the band White Lion.
 Producer Gil Norton also moved into the apartment complex.